 The aim of interpretation is good understanding, and the goal of good understanding is to bear good fruit – hence the name Karpophoreo.

 During His ministry, Jesus confronted many problems and enemies.
 Chief among them were the religious leaders of the day.
-He chastised them because they had ‘taken away the key to knowledge… and hindered those who were entering’ (Luke 11:52 NIV).
+He chastised them because they had ‘taken away the key of knowledge… and… hindered those who were entering’ (Luke 11:52 ESV).
 They were supposed to give the keys to knowledge to the ordinary people.
 This meant teaching them how to interpret God’s Word, so resulting in them possessing both knowledge and understanding.
 Yet they kept the interpretational keys to themselves, leaving God’s people in the dark.
 In contrast, Jesus gave the keys to those who would listen, and He instructed His disciples to do the same.

 There are many in our churches who want to know and understand more about God and His ways, yet are in effect being fed baby milk.
 The interpretational keys have been withheld from them.
-The purpose of Karpophoreo.com is to offer some of those keys, and to provide a platform to promote the improved understanding of scripture regardless of background, confidence, or previous level of knowledge.
+The purpose of Karpophoreo is to offer some of those keys, and to provide a platform to promote the improved understanding of Scripture regardless of background, confidence, or previous level of knowledge.
 Many simply do not know where to start, or believe the door to understanding must for some reason always remain shut.

-Being an avid reader, I have many times experienced the truth of Martin’s line.
-As a learner by nature, reading has opened the door to an exciting journey of experiencing previously unknown lives, new worlds and expanded horizons.
-This is especially the case in the worlds of hermeneutics (the art of biblical interpretation) and theology, two of the areas I have had the privilege of studying academically for a number of years.
-It is my desire to not only learn from wonderful scholars, but to then pass on what I have learned to others.
+George R. R. Martin is known for saying, “A reader lives a thousand lives before he dies… The man who never reads lives only one.”
+For those who are learners by nature, reading opens the door to an exciting journey of experiencing previously unknown lives, new worlds and expanded horizons.
+This is especially the case in the worlds of hermeneutics (the art of biblical interpretation) and theology.
+It is a privilege to be able to obey Christ by passing on what we have learned to others.

-Occasionally we may be joined by fellow interpreters writing articles about their own hermeneutical adventures.
+There is no higher or more satisfying knowledge in life than knowing Christ.
+Karpophoreo is primarily dedicated to furthering the knowledge of Him.
 The Bible is a literary treasure trove consisting of the most fascinating, compelling collection of writings known to mankind; the very words of life itself.
-You are most welcome to join me on the adventure.
+You are most welcome to join us on this adventure.